Grace Perry is Time Out's former Chicago City Life Editor.

 The best day trips from Chicago

 Like many Chicagoans, we absolutely love vacationing in Southwest Michigan – Harbor Country and Saugatuck are some of our favorite spots in the Midwest.
 But to truly escape the Illinois crowds, you've got to keep driving and driving...and driving... north.
 Traverse City encapsulates what we love so much about Midwest vacations.
 From breweries to magical beaches to skiing, this northern Michigan enclave will make you forget about Chicago altogether.
-These rental cabins, apartments, and renovated farmhouses are the perfect home base for your Leelanau County exploration.
+These Airbnb cabins, apartments, and renovated farmhouses are the perfect home base for your Leelanau County exploration.
+RECOMMENDED: The best restaurants in Traverse City Who makes the cut?
+While we might not stay in every Airbnb featured, we've based our list on top reviews, hosts and amenities to find you the best stays.
+This article includes affiliate links.
+These links have no influence on our editorial content.
+For more information, see our affiliate guidelines.

 The best things to do in Avondale